ned2/slapdash/README.md

 * `app.py` Entry point into the app.
 Creates both the Flask and Dash instances used for the app and then imports the rest of the app through the `index` module.
-* `index.py` URL routes and the router are defined here, along with navbar and its corresponding entries.
+* `index.py` URL routes and the router are defined here, along with the navbar and its corresponding entries.
 * `wsgi.py` Contains the Flask `application` attribute suitable for pointing WSGI servers at.
 * `settings.py` Configurable settings for the application.